Take one of these pre GED tests and check your knowledge of Social Studies (US History + Geography), Math, Science, and English Language.

 Knowing your learning style will help you to study more effectively.
 There are several learning styles, and if you learn which learning style suits you best, chances are that you’ll learn faster and better.

-GED Test Taking Tips
+GED Test-Taking Tips

 #1.
 Time management.

-The four GED tests are timed tests and you’ll have to learn how to perform optimally under time pressure.
+The four GED tests are timed tests, and you’ll have to learn how to perform optimally under time pressure.
 On the real exam, you’re up against the clock, and you usually have about a minute and a half per question.
 Don’t waste your precious time on questions that you don’t know the answer to.
 Simply mark it for later; you can always come back and answer the question at the end of the exam.

 #2.
 Practice Tests

-Mock exams are a golden opportunity for rehearsing the real thing, and you’ll gain a lot from the experience.
+Mock exams are a golden opportunity for rehearsing the real thing, and you’ll gain a lot from experience.

-Get into the habit of reading very carefully the instructions at the beginning of each test question.
+Get into the habit of reading the instructions very carefully at the beginning of each test question.
 These educational tests are meant to test your memory and how well you can apply the things that you learned at school.